paulirwin/lillisp/README.md

 ## Using the REPL

-Build and run the Lillisp.Repl project in Visual Studio 2019 or later, or via the `dotnet` CLI.
+Build and run the Lillisp project in Visual Studio 2019 or later, or via the `dotnet` CLI.

 Input commands and hit enter.
 Note that multi-line input is not yet supported.